 An angle is the union of two rays having the same endpoint.
 The endpoint of an angle is called the vertex; the rays are called the sides of the angle.

-There are a few basic ideas in geometry that need to be understood, but are seldom used as reasons in a formal proof.
+There are a few additional terms in geometry that need to be understood as well.
+They define relationships between geometric objects:

 Collinear Points: points that lie on the same line.